 - Web Site: www.ybridgeartsfestival.com

-Y Bridge Arts Festival: See you on the Bridge…Friday from 6-9pm and Saturday from 10am – 9pm.
+Y Bridge Arts Festival in Zanesville, Ohio on the Historic Y Bridge: See you on the Bridge…Friday from 6-9pm and Saturday from 10am – 9pm.
 The East Main Street span of the historical Y Bridge in Zanesville, Ohio will be closed to traffic over two days while the bridge is transformed into an outdoor gallery of white tents and lights.
 Zanesville will host over two hundred visual artists, craft demonstrators and performance artists along with thousands of tourists from across the region.
 The stage area will spotlight performances by singers, dancers, writers and poets.
 Food concessions will offer fare from local restaurants and the canal area will become a children’s interactive learning center with tons of fun activities.
 Bring blankets and chairs and come spend the day ON the historic bridge.
 The First Friday Art Walk is also taking place as well as Lorena Sternwheeler public rides, dinner cruise and twilight cruise.

 Admission to the North Ridgeville Corn Festival is free and parking is free.

-North Ridgeville Corn Festival: Living in Ohio, everyone needs to go to at least one corn festival.
+North Ridgeville Corn Festival in North Ridgeville, Ohio: Living in Ohio, everyone needs to go to at least one corn festival.
 Join the North Ridgeville community for three fun summer days and experience Amish-style corn.
 The festivities include a parade, live bands nightly, corn eating contest, car show, horseshoe tournament, rides, kids games, bed races, crafts and a midway.

 Admission to Festival Latino in Columbus is free.